-The starting salary for aircraft mechanics or engineers is normally around £19,000 to £22,000 a year.
-With experience this can rise to between £30,000 and £40,000 a year.
-Senior engineers can earn £60,000 a year or more.
+The starting salary for qualified aircraft maintenance mechanics or engineers is normally around £24,000 a year.
+With experience this can rise to around £40,000 a year or more.

-- When doing regular servicing and overhaul of aircraft, you would normally work inside workshops or hangars.
+When doing regular servicing and overhaul of aircraft, you would normally work inside workshops or hangars.
 During routine maintenance you would work mainly outdoors, in and around the aircraft.

 Some work must be done outside in all weathers, and often in difficult conditions at heights or in cramped spaces.

-- Sometimes, the work surroundings can be noisy and dirty.
+Sometimes, the work surroundings can be noisy and dirty.

 You may have to work shifts or irregular hours.

-- You would have to wear overalls, safety glasses, ear protectors and harnesses.
+You would have to wear overalls, safety glasses, ear protectors and harnesses.

-- Some entrants follow an approved apprenticeship scheme which is offered by airlines and aircraft maintenance organisations, which can take 3-4 years.
+Most entrants follow an approved apprenticeship scheme which is offered by airlines and aircraft maintenance organisations, which can take 3-4 years.
 Employers’ requirements vary but most look for a minimum of 4-5 subjects at National 5 including English, Maths and a science (preferably Physics) or technological subject.
 You usually have to pass practical and written entrance tests.

 If you are interested in working in the Armed Services you may be able to get an apprenticeship with the Royal Air Force.

-- You could also apply if you have a background in mechanical, electrical or electronic work.
+You could also apply if you have a background in mechanical, electrical or electronic work.

 You can get information on courses, apprenticeships and entry routes on the Careers in Aerospace website.

 You need good general fitness to enter this work.
 You may have to pass a medical examination.

-- Certain colour vision conditions may affect entry to careers in this branch of engineering.
+Certain colour vision conditions may affect entry to careers in this branch of engineering.